aviat/aviat.github.io/_portfolio/scaling-apis-from-0-to-40k-rpm.md

 duration: ""
 ---

-TechLunch talk (hosted by Algolia) in which J.-B. Aviat (Sqreen) shares how their startup scaled its APIs to handle ~40k requests per minute .
+TechLunch talk (hosted by Algolia) in which Jb Aviat (Sqreen) shares how their startup scaled its APIs to handle ~40k requests per minute .
 Discusses infrastructure and performance tuning.